ARTORG-GERONTECHNOLOGY/Bearny-RehaAdvisor/.gitlab/issue_templates/feature_request.md

 Please add to the following sections to describe the feature as accurately as possible.

 ### New behavior
-Please add a brief and concise description of what you would like to happen in hls4ml in the future.
+Please add a brief and concise description of what you would like to happen in the software in the future.

 ### Motivation
 Please tell us why this feature is important to the community.

-### Parts of hls4ml being affected
+### Parts of the Project Being Affected
-Please describe which parts of hls4ml would be affected by this feature.
+Please describe which parts of the project would be affected by this feature.

 /label ~enhancement